-- Your spouse.

-- Your children until they attain age 26.

-- Your child age 26 and older who is permanently and totally disabled.
+Your child past the applicable age limitations who is permanently and totally disabled.
 Permanent and total disability means the inability to engage in any substantial gainful activity due to a medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.
-The permanent and total disability must have existed before the child attains age 26 and the child must be (i) unmarried,

-(ii) provide less than one-half of his or her own support, and (iii) share your principal place of residence for more than one-half of the year (unless the child is your natural or adopted child and is living with your ex-spouse).
-You must provide proof to the claims administrator of the permanent and total disability, proof that it existed before age 26, and proof of financial dependency, no later than 60 days after the child's 26th birthday.
+The permanent and total disability must have existed before the child attains the applicable age limitation and the child must be (i) unmarried, (ii) provide less than one-half of his or her own support, and (iii) share your principal place of residence for more than one-half of the year (unless the child is your natural or adopted child and is living with your ex-spouse).
+You must provide proof to the claims administrator of the permanent and total disability, proof that it existed before the applicable age limitation, and proof of financial dependency, no later than 60 days after the child's 19th or 23rd birthday, as applicable, or after the effective date of your retirement, whichever is later.
 You must provide periodic proof of continued permanent and total disability as reasonably requested by the claims administrator.

-Your dependent children's spouse or children are not eligible for coverage under the plan.
+Your dependent children's spouse or children are not eligible for coverage under the medical plan.

-When you enroll in the plan, you must also enroll each of your dependents in order for their claims to be paid.
-If your dependents subsequently change, you must notify the Division within 30 days, as provided under section 1.8.2, Changes in Status or Other Applicable Events.
+When you enroll in the medical plan, you must also enroll each of your dependents in order for their claims to be paid.
+If your dependents subsequently change, you must notify the Division within 30 days, as provided under section 1.6, Changing Your Coverage.

 1.3.3.
-Waiver of Coverage
+Qualified Domestic Relations Order Coverage Requirements